fcerbell/fcerbell.github.io/_posts/en/2021-05-19-Debian111Bootstrap010Configurationvariables-en.md

 Whatever you choose to install, a VM or a bare-metal machine, you have to choose at least:
 - the hostname
-- the unprivileged username
+- the named username
 - a static IP address (mandatory for servers, optional for workstations/laptops)

-The unprivileged user is the same, if a step needs a system account or if one of the applications needs an application account.
+The named user is the same, if a step needs a system account or if one of the applications needs a user account.
 Basically, this user should be YOU.

 ## Create the variables